 In 2014, three pastures of about 40 acres were assigned to the patch burn treatment.
 These pastures were stocked briefly in 2014 to reduce fuel loads, and then one-fourth of each pasture was burned on Oct.
 29, 2014.
-One-fourth of each pasture will be burned in the fall each year after a heavy frost so that after four years, all of each of the patch burn pastures will have been burned.
-The patch burn pastures will be stocked the same as the season-long pastures each year starting in 2015.
+We plan to burn one-fourth of each pasture in the fall each year after a heavy frost so that after four years, all of each of the patch burn pastures will have been burned.
+However we were not able to burn in 2015.
+Starting in 2015, the patch burn pastures are stocked the same as the season-long pastures each year.

-Changes in the plant community will be monitored by sampling the foliar cover of all plant species, litter and bare ground in ten 50- by 50-cm frames at each of four locations in each pasture.
-Forage production and utilization are determined using the cage comparison method, clipping twice per season, with standing crop on the early intensive treatment also being sampled when the cattle are removed.
-All samples are oven-dried and weighed.
+Changes in the plant community are monitored by sampling the foliar cover of all plant species, litter, and bare ground in twenty 50- by 50-cm frames at each of four locations in each pasture.
+Forage production and utilization are determined using the cage comparison method, clipping at the peak of forage production in late July and when the cattle are removed from the season-long and patch burn treatments, with the remaining forage on the early intensive treatment also being sampled when the cattle are removed.
+All samples are oven-dried and weighed to determine dry matter weight.